hellfire103/helios-typewriter/README.md

 # Helios TypeWriter
-A basic plain text and code editor built in Python.
+A basic plain text and code editor built in Visual Basic .NET.

-Use TypeWriter to write documents, make cool ASCII art, edit your code and change whatever you don't like about it with ease.
+Use TypeWriter to write documents and make cool ASCII art with ease.
 Enjoy!